 The commission's re-examination of the impact/influence of the indirect regulation of gas prices on the resultant ammonium nitrate prices in Russia during the inquiry period indicates that gas prices in Russia resulted in distortions to ammonium nitrate prices.
 These distortions artificially raised and lowered ammonium nitrate prices at different points across the inquiry period.

-Sections 4.4.1 to 4.4.4 detail the commission's re-examination of the particular market situation findings.
+Sections 4.5.1 to 4.5.4 of this report detail the commission's re-examination of the particular market situation findings.

 4.4.1 Particular market situation findings in REP 565